Kwasninski/rooms_for_rent_scrapper/README.md

-Scrapper for free rooms available to rent
+otodom.pl scrapper for free rooms available to rent

 - Python